What is a DAO and why does it matter to AEC?

 Introduction

-Blockchain technology has revolutionized many industries around the world, and the Architecture, Engineering, and Construction (AEC) industry is no exception.
-A significant innovation that has emerged in this context is the DAO, which stands for "Decentralized Autonomous Organization".
-A DAO is a blockchain-based organizational structure that operates in a decentralized manner, enabling transparent and collaborative decision-making and facilitating participatory governance.
+Blockchain technology has revolutionized many industries worldwide, and the Architecture, Engineering, and Construction (AEC) industry is no exception.
+A significant innovation in this context is the DAO, which is a "Decentralized Autonomous Organization".
+A DAO is a blockchain-based organizational structure that operates decentralised, enabling transparent and collaborative decision-making and facilitating participatory governance.
 In this article, we'll explore what exactly a DAO is and why it's relevant and important to the AEC industry.

 What is a DAO?